Tuesday, December 27, 2022

 Chaplin and Beatrice ’Peggy’ Page in Charlie’s last film for Keystone, His Prehistoric Past, 1914

-Twelve years ago I decided to track down the life of this mystery woman, one of the only unknown Keystone players, and soon found in the then-contemporary movie fan magazines of the day that the little actress in several of those Chaplin films (thanks to an inquiring public) was now and again credited as ‘Peggy Page,’ a new name to me that I’d never heard before after more than fifty years of researching silent comedies, comedians, producers and personel.
-Over the years I sporadically continued this often confusing, frustrating and dead-end research for the obscure Peggy Page.
+Twelve years ago I decided to track down the life of this mystery woman, one of the only unknown Keystone players, and soon found in the then-contemporary movie fan magazines of the day that the little actress in several of those Chaplin films (thanks to a then-inquiring public) was now and again credited as ‘Peggy Page,’ a new name to me that I’d never heard before after more than fifty years of researching silent comedies, comedians, producers and personnel.
+For years I sporadically continued this often confusing, frustrating and dead-end research for the obscure and elusive Peggy Page.

 Most recently I just found out that the little actress ‘Miss Page’ who appeared in a bunch of Keystone Comedies of 1914 was born Beatrice Maria Matthews in April 1891 in Bozeman, Montana.
 She came to Long Beach, California with her parents, Albert Lenard and Jessie (Collins) Matthews in the early 1900s.
 On January 21, 1907 Jessie filed for divorce against her husband charging him with desertion and failure to provide for her and their three children.
 They soon divorced, Beatrice and her little sister Helen staying with their mother and, older brother, Collins Cameron Matthews, parting with their father.
 On July 28, 1909 their mother married a realtor, George Brewster Earley, and the two raised the girls.